tandeshao/tp/docs/AboutUs.md

 [github](http://github.com/tandeshao) | [portfolio](team/tandeshao.md)

-* Role: Scheduling and tracking.
+* Role: Deliverables and deadlines.
-* Responsibilities: In charge of defining, assigning, and tracking project tasks.
+* Responsibilities: Ensure project deliverables are done on time and in the right format.

 ### Xu Peizhe